How accessible are EV charging stations across Canada? | CBC News

 An average EV will cost up to $5 to $12 to go from empty to full in Canada, said Joanna Kyriazis, clean transportation program manager at Clean Energy Canada.

-"You're looking at about $16 to go 100 kilometres [on gas] ... where an electric vehicle uses about 20 kilowatts of energy to do the same," said David Giles, EV technical specialist and founder of All EV Canada, a Canadian EV experts group.
+"You're looking at about $16 to go 100 kilometres [on gas] ... where an electric vehicle uses about 20 kilowatt [hours] of energy to do the same," said David Giles, EV technical specialist and founder of All EV Canada, a Canadian EV experts group.

 To move an EV 100 kilometres, he said, the price would be closer to $2.